Czechoslovak Legion in Italy: After Caporetto, the Czechoslovak Legion of Italy Is Established

-On 21 April 1918 the Prime Minister of the Kingdom of Italy Vittorio Emanuele Orlando signed, together with the Minister of War Vittorio Italo Zupelli and Colonel Štefánik, representing the Czechoslovak National Council, an agreement that created the Italian Czechoslovak Legion.
+On 21 April 1918 the Prime Minister of the Kingdom of Italy Vittorio Emanuele Orlando signed, together with the Minister of War Vittorio Italico Zupelli and Colonel Štefánik, representing the Czechoslovak National Council, an agreement that created the Italian Czechoslovak Legion.
 During the negotiations, General Štefánik told the Prime Minister: "I do not request anything from you, but to allow our people to die for their ideals." Štefánik then received, on 24 May from Orlando, the Legion colors in a solemn ceremony at the Altare della Patria in Rome.

 From the prisoner work battalions, four Infantry Regiments were formed, consisting of 13,653 soldiers and 489 officers, which then merged into two Brigades, taking the name of the Sixth Division Czechoslovak.
 They were placed under the command of General Andrea Graziani.

 The Infantry Units were initially placed in the Euganean hills.
 However, some reconnaissance battalions were deployed at the Battle of Solstizio (Piave) in June 1918.
 Jan Čapek died in that Battle on his birthday, 17 June.

 However, soon the Czechoslovak Regiments were actively deployed in some important battles on the Italian Front.
 After June, the Legion participated in Battles at Monte Valbella, Monte Asolone and Cima Tre Pezzi.
 Starting on 18 August 1918 the Legion had the task of defending the sector of Mount Altissimo di Nago, between Lake Garda and the Adige River.
 It was in this area that the Legion, in September 1918, participated in the battle of Dosso Alto.

 The Czechoslovak Legion was also in reserve during the Battle of Vittorio Veneto in October 1918.
 Shortly thereafter, the Armistice of Villa Giusti concluded the Great War in Italy on 3 November 1918.